Introduction to Data Mining Cluster Analysis

 5. Model-based Method

-Here as well as the name suggests, a model is identified which best fits the data and the clusters are located by clustering of the density function.
+Here and the name suggests, a model is identified that best fits the data, and the clusters are located by clustering of the density function.

 6. Constraint-based Method

-In this method, the user is prompted for an expectation of constraint as an interactive way of identifying the clusters and make desired clusters.
+In this method, the user is prompted for constraint as an interactive way of identifying the clusters and making desired clusters.

 Application of Mining Cluster Analysis

-In today’s world cluster analysis has a wide variety of applications starting from as small as segmentation of objects, objects may be people or things in a shop, to segmentation of reviews straight from text of how the reviews’ sentiments are.
+In today’s world, cluster analysis has a wide variety of applications starting from as small as segmentation of objects, objects that may be people or things in a shop, to segmentation of reviews straight from the text of how the reviews’ sentiments are.

 Below are the main applications of cluster analysis, though not an exhaustive list.

-- Cluster analysis is widely used in research in the market may it be for recognizing patterns or image processing or exploratory data analysis.
+- Cluster analysis is widely used to recognise patterns or image processing or exploratory data analysis.

-- Clustering analysis can be used for identification of similar geographical land and analyzed for better crop production or evaluated for investments
+- Clustering analysis can be used to identify similar geographical land and analyse for better crop production or evaluated for investments.

-- One can use clustering for grouping of documents in a web search.
+- One can use clustering for grouping documents in a web search.

 - Financial institutes are using clustering analysis extensively in fraud detection using cluster alongside outlier detection.